Solar Works in Winter

 Do solar panels even work in the winter?

 We should note that technical excellence is a key value at our company.
-Though some solar installers are tempted to be, er, optimistic with their production numbers, we prefer to give honest and conservative figures, such that your solar array will be more likely to outperform, rather than under-perform, what we think it will do for you.
+Though some solar installers are tempted to be, er, optimistic with their production numbers, we prefer to give honest and conservative figures, such that your solar array will be more likely to outperform, rather than underperform, what we think it will do for you.
+You can use our solar calculator to get an estimate of your solar savings!

 Note that because solar energy output is tracked on an annual basis (thanks to net metering), you stand to benefit from the higher overall summer output vs. winter.
 Since you always have the grid for a back-up, real-time 100% solar power to your home from your panels in winter is not critical.